davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

 4. **Location Caching (Iterator):** When calling `sumUp()`, it's really annoying that for each item in the list we have to start all over at the head again to find it.
 To get the $$ith$$ node, you'd currently have to make around $$i−1$$ hops!
 One improvement would be to add some internal state to our linked list class so that it "remembers" (or caches) the most recently accessed position in the list.

-    Add **two** new instance variables to `SinglyLinkedList`: An integer to record the most recently accessed position (index) in the list, and a `Node` reference that points to the corresponding list node.
+    Add **two** new instance variables to `SinglyLinkedList`: An integer `lastVisitedIndex` to record the most recently accessed position (index) in the list, and a `Node` reference `lastVisited` that points to the corresponding list node.
 Modify your `getNodeAt()` method to take advantage of the new information when possible.
 For example, if we do a `get(107)` and the previous access to the list was at index `98`, the list traversal should start at `98` and work its way to `107` rather than starting at `0`.

-    After you make this modification to `getNodeAt()`, here's the cost of adding 10000 integers (from 0 to 9999), summing up, and summing down, respectively.
+    After you make this modification to `getNodeAt(index)`, here's the cost of adding 10000 integers (from 0 to 9999), summing up, and summing down, respectively.

     ```
     Adding 10000 elements: took 0 hops